merovex-press/merovex-press.github.io/house-rules.md

 ## Electronics

+Electronics use is a privilege.
-Children's core electronics time runs from 1:00-3:00 PM hours every day, and will not start until all expected of them is completed.
+Children's core electronics time runs from 1:00-3:00 PM every day, and will not start until all expected of them is completed.
 (Example: They finish work at 2:00PM, then they may be allowed on electronics from 2:00PM to 3:00PM.)

    1. Exceptions may be made to give additional time based on extenuating circumstances as agreed upon by both parents.
 No exception is permitted if all work is not finished by 1:00PM
-   2. No electronics permitted after 9:00PM hours.
+   2. No electronics permitted after 9:00PM.
    3. No use of electronics during study times unless directly related to that study or helping study (in the parents' opinion).
    4. Using electronics outside these parameters will result in loss of electronics for at least one day.
    5. Failure of any child to support this rule will lose electronics for the same duration as the malefactor.

 ## School Work